 If a child in the EYFS or Junior School requires administration of prescribed medication from home in the short or long term; parents must complete the agreement for School to Hold and Administer Medication Form.
 Staff administering the medication must be provided with full administration details to support safe practice with young children.
 If staff are unable to carry out the medication administration, the School Nurses will carry out this duty and will receive any appropriate training.
 The medication administration record will be maintained for each medication administered.
-Once medication is discontinued all records are scanned to the child's individual Patient Tracker medical record.

-Medication for the EYFS and Junior School children is stored in a locked medicine cabinet or designated locked fridge in the Junior School Staff Room (see 8.6) if being administered from the Junior School/EYFS.
+Medication for the EYFS and Junior School children is stored in a locked medicine cabinet or designated locked fridge in the Junior School Staff Room or school health centre.